Top Iraqi commander: Mosul could be liberated in 3 months

-IRBIL, Iraq (AP) — A top Iraqi commander says the operation to retake the city of Mosul from the Islamic State group could be complete in three months or less.
+IRBIL, Iraq (AP) — A top Iraqi commander told The Associated Press that the operation to retake the city of Mosul from the Islamic State group could be complete in three months or less.

-Lt.
-Gen. Talib Shaghati said in an interview with the AP on Tuesday evening that “It’s possible” Mosul will be liberated in three months or less.
-But he warned it is difficult to give an accurate estimate of how long the operation will take because it is not a conventional fight.
+“It’s possible” that Mosul will be liberated in in that time frame, Lt.
+Gen. Talib Shaghati said in an interview with the AP on Tuesday evening.
+However, he warned it is difficult to give an accurate estimate of how long the operation will take because it is not a conventional fight.

 “There are many variables,” he said, describing the combat as “guerrilla warfare.”